Empirical-org-Archive/Documentation/Compass/API-Design/API Docs.md

-#API Docs
+# API Docs

 The quill API uses oauth for auth.

-API endpoints plural:
+## API Endpoints

+The API is organized into endpoints that follow a standard format.
+For example:

+Plural works like this:
 Sessions
 Activities

-Plural works like this:

 POST /types
 Creates